-The exceptional discovery not only adds a further element of personalization to the historical riches of Pompeii, it represents a completely unique find in the world of archaeology since it is completely intact and in what archaeologists call “an excellent state of preservation.”
+The exceptional discovery not only adds a further element of personalization to the historical riches of Pompeii, but it represents a completely unique finding in the world of archaeology since it is completely intact and in what archaeologists call “an excellent state of preservation.”

-The remains of saddles and other tack items were also found in the stable; the archaeologists believe they were used by the same horses who once pulled the chariot.
+The remains of saddles and other tack items were also found in the stable.
+Archaeologists believe they were used by the same horses that once pulled the chariot.

-Other remarkable discoveries this year at Pompeii, which continues to give up its secrets as researchers dig ever further into the ash that coats the entire city almost 2,000 years after the eruption of the nearby Mt.
-Vesuvius, include the “slave quarters” of a villa.
+Other remarkable discoveries continue to be uncovered at Pompeii, where researchers stumble upon the secrets of the ancient city as they dig ever further into the ash that has been coating the entire city for almost two thousand years since the eruption of the nearby Mt.
+Vesuvius.
+Amongst these discoveries is the “slave quarters” of a villa.

 Slave quarters may have been for entire enslaved family

-In November, another team of archaeologists in Pompeii discovered a room in a villa in which they believe slaves lived, identifying pottery jars, three wooden and rope beds, and other artifacts of daily life from the time.
+In November, another team of archaeologists in Pompeii discovered a room in a villa in which they believe slaves resided, identifying pottery jars, three wooden and rope beds, and other artifacts of daily life of the time.

 The room was part of a Roman villa called the “Civita Giuliana.”
-Perhaps most poignant was that one of the beds was only 1.4 meters (4.5 feet) long, used no doubt by a child; archaeologists believe that an entire family of slaves lived there in the tiny room together.
+Perhaps most poignant was that one of the beds was only 1.4 meters (4.5 feet) long—no doubt used by a child.
+Archaeologists believe that an entire family of slaves all lived there in the tiny room.

-“What is most striking is the cramped and precarious nature of this room, which was something between a dormitory and a storage room of just 16 square meters (172 square feet), which we can now reconstruct thanks to the exceptional state of preservation created by the eruption of AD 79.
+“What is most striking is the cramped and precarious nature of this room, which was something between a dormitory and a storage room of just 16 square meters (172 square feet), which we can now reconstruct thanks to the exceptional state of preservation created by the eruption of AD 79,” Zuchtriegel revealed.